-Silicon Grail, also stated in the same release that RAYZ 1.0 used on Final Fantasy and Lord the Rings I, Rayz founder Ray Feeney now runs RFX in LA.
+Silicon Grail also stated in the same release that RAYZ 1.0 was used on Final Fantasy and Lord the Rings.
+Rayz founder Ray Feeney now runs RFX in LA.

 The Matrix Sequels

-Manex acquired Mass Illusion and after Matrix delivered in 1999 – at the time it worked on Mission Impossible 2, and another show called Bless the Child.
-Kim Libreri recalls “We had to do this morph transition for one of the characters, and we decided to run the oflow on a facial performance on this guy they had shot against green screen, and they had a model of this guy, – so we did a quick test, – we took the model of his face and ran the oflow on this model and it started talking, it was rough, and had spikes in it – it was rough but it convinced us that it could be done.
+Manex acquired Mass Illusion and after The Matrix delivered in 1999 the studio worked on Mission: Impossible 2, and another show called Bless the Child.
+Kim Libreri recalls, “We had to do this morph transition for one of the characters, and we decided to run the oflow on a facial performance on this guy they had shot against green screen, and they had a model of this guy, so we did a quick test, we took the model of his face and ran the oflow on this model and it started talking, it was rough, and had spikes in it – it was rough but it convinced us that it could be done.
 The shot ended up not being used in the movie.
-But the test was the basis of the whole UCAP system for the Matrix sequels, “this was the big bang for us saying this is going to work this is how to do the matrix sequels”, ..”it was enough for us to say, with optical flow, with the right 3D geometry, we can reconstruct a person’s moving face”"
+But the test was the basis of the whole UCAP system for the Matrix sequels.
+“This was the big bang for us saying this is going to work this is how to do the Matrix sequels.
+It was enough for us to say, with optical flow, with the right 3D geometry, we can reconstruct a person’s moving face.”

 The Matrix sequels were done at the new ESC entertainment.

-“In the Matrix sequels all this work and research came together, “the marriage of the tracking in WDMC, the Interpolating we did on the bullet time shots and the virtual cinematography – all came together in the Universal Capture of the Matrix sequels. ”
+“In the Matrix sequels all this work and research came together, the marriage of the tracking in WDMC, the interpolating we did on the bullet time shots and the virtual cinematography – all came together in the Universal Capture of the Matrix sequels,” says Borshukov.